ducnc1201/voz-keywords-filter/README.md

 This is a script designed to remove URL tags and filter keywords on Vozforums.

 ## Why?
-The filtering system on the forum can be frustrating.
-If your post contains certain words that match their rules (e.g., "công an" or any word with "BCA" in it), it will require approval.
-To address this issue, I created a filter script to automate the process.
+Filtering keywords on the forum can be quite frustrating.
+If your post contains certain words that match the forum's rules (such as "công an" or any words containing "BCA" like "webcache" or "webcam"), it will require approval before being visible.
+To address this issue, I created a filter script that aims to simplify the process.

 ## How it works?
 The script reads the content from the clipboard, identifies keywords or regular expressions, and filters them out.